 Enjoy this easy one-pot Chickpea Spinach Curry, and do share how it turns out!

-Other Instant Pot curries you will enjoy:
+More Instant Pot curries

 • Chole Masala – This easy one-pot Indian chickpea curry is the base for this Chana Saag.